 The company offers its employees the option to buy shares in the company at a future date.
 The option may be granted at a discount of up to 20% of the current share price.

 The employee then elects to save between £5 and up to £500 (companies may specify a lower maximum) per month out of net pay on a 3 or 5 years saving contract.
-When the contract matures, a tax free bonus may be received, however, currently there is no bonus payable on 3 year sharesave schemes.
+When the contract matures, a tax free bonus may be received, however, currently there is no bonus payable on 3 or 5 year sharesave schemes.
 The employee can then choose either to exercise the option to buy the shares with the proceeds from the savings contract (there is no obligation to purchase), or just to take the proceeds and any bonus.

 The bonuses are equivalent to a fixed rate of interest and are set by HMRC.
 No Income Tax or National Insurance Contributions are incurred on the granting or exercising of SAYE options – there can be an Income Tax charge on exercise if this occurs within 3 years of grant in circumstances other than redundancy, retirement, injury, disability or death – of options.

 The Share Incentive Plan was introduced in the Finance Act 2000.
 HMRC have given companies the flexibility to have varying plan designs to suit the individual objectives unique to each company.
 Share Incentive Plans have flexibility as part of their design brief.